 Making a ribeye roast is an easy dinner to prepare.
-You might be surprised at just how easy it is to make an amazing centerpiece.
-This ribeye roast recipe is perfect for Christmas dinner or anytime you want to have a special dinner.
+You might be surprised at how easy it is to create a boneless prime rib roast.
+This boneless ribeye roast recipe is perfect for a holiday dinner, a special occasion, or a Sunday dinner.
+This recipe will give you the best results.
+You will be proud to serve this simple recipe for a wonderfully juicy ribeye roast.
+These step-by-step photos will help you through the whole process.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.